 - Head of Government: President Barack Obama

-- Famous Actors: Sandra Bullock, Jeff Bridges, Johnny Depp, Halle Berry
+- Famous Actors: Sandra Bullock, Will Smith, Johnny Depp, Halle Berry

 - Currency: U.S. Dollar (USD)